will-hart/it-figures/README.md

 > Note that as aspect ratio is preserved, then the sub figure may not occupy an entire grid square as
 > defined by the top/left and rows/cols

+### Parser Modes

+There are currently two supported modes - `DEFAULT` and `SVG`.

+#### `DEFAULT` mode

+In this mode, all supported input formats are parsed using `sharp`.
+Text captions are added by embedding SVG, with limited font support.

+#### `SVG` mode

+In SVG mode, all input files must be in SVG format and the output will also be in SVG format **regardless of the supplied file extension**.
+The SVG documents will be positioned, moved and exported in a new SVG document using `svg.js` and `svgdom`.
+Captions will be added as SVG `text` elements.

 ## License